 I mean, wine and houseplants?
 Isn't that basically our lives from 2020-2022?
 I know both kept me going through those years.

 I've long struggled finding fun bar art for my house!
 I found a lot to be too cold, masculine, or literal.
 After a lot of experimenting I landed on a fun style where the glass is like a screen over the background design.
 The glass is there, but it's not necessarily the focal point.
 I picked some of my favorite things to pair it with.

-Size: 8” x 10” - easy-peasy to find a frame, versatile for most spaces, may even fit in a scrapbook when you don't want it on the wall anymore.
+Size: 8” x 10” or 11" x 14" - easy-peasy to find a frame, versatile for most spaces, may even fit in a scrapbook when you don't want it on the wall anymore.

 Orientation: Portrait - That's tall one, not the wide one

-Paper Content: 100% Cotton Rag, acid free, lignin free (prevents discoloration and fading), and no optical brighteners - Tree-free AND the cotton typically comes from the textile industry.
+Grade A - Fine Art - Heavyweight, 100% Cotton Rag, acid free, lignin free (prevents discoloration and fading), and no optical brighteners - Tree-free AND the cotton typically comes from the textile industry.
 Printed with pigment ink (does great in sunny spots)

 Thickness/Weight: 285 gsm or 290 gsm - What does that mean?
 The paper is thick and durable, and would probably jam your home printer.
 I either print at home or use a giclee printing company - hence the slight difference.